glasnt/blog/_posts/2015-09-10-so-i-accidentally-ended-up-speaking-at-an-apple-conference-.md

 I really like SVG and vector graphics, so PaintCode is right up my alley.
 James didn't even have any slides.
 It was all a live demo, apart from the one title slide, which he reproduced in PaintCode anyway :)

-redirect_from: /2015/09/10/so-i-accidentally-ended-up-speaking-at-an-apple-conference-.html
----

-**Jon Manning Round Two**

-Jon did a repeat performance to fill in from another speaker who was ill, but his commentary on the gamification of social media and immersive gameplay was something to behold.

-redirect_from: /2015/09/10/so-i-accidentally-ended-up-speaking-at-an-apple-conference-.html
 ---